rmukaila/gameevents/README.md

 Start the Sail environment and build the Docker containers:

 ./vendor/bin/sail up
-This command will start all necessary services defined in the docker-compose.yml file, including PHP, MySQL, and any other services configured for your application.
+This command will start all necessary services defined in the docker-compose.yml file, .

 Step 6: Generate the Application Key
 While the containers are running, you may need to generate the application key for Laravel.
 Open another terminal window and run:

 ./vendor/bin/sail artisan key:generate
 Step 7: Run Migrations
-If your project has migrations, run the following command to create the database schema:
+Run the following commands in same order to create the database schema:
 ./vendor/bin/sail artisan migrate

 Step 8: Access the Application